Formulas | Formula library

 This example is for a formula field to display the team member's actual working hours as a number.

-The formula checks if the Hours Worked field on the Employment Record has a value and returns if it has, then checks if the team member has a Policy Override, and if yes, returns the Hours Per Week from the policy.
-If the team member has no override, the formula returns the Hours Per Week from the policy assigned to the team member's HR Department.
+The formula checks if the Hours Worked field on the Employment Record has a value and returns if it has.
+Then it checks if the team member has a Policy Override.
+If yes, it returns the Hours Per Week from the policy.
+If the team member has no override, the formula returns the Hours Per Week from the HR Department's policy.

 Copy